oparkerj/SSPermissions/README.md

     </tr>
 </table>

+Examples:
+`/ssp group default add bukkit.command.list` adds bukkit.command.list to default group.
+`/ssp group default prefix &bUser_` sets the prefix for default group to User in aqua with a space after.
+Examples with shorthand:
+`/ssp g default nc e` sets the namecolor for players in this group to yellow.
+`/ssp g mod i default` makes the group mod inherit the permissions of default.

 **Player Actions**
 Modify `<setting>` for player `<name>` Player options (prefix, namecolor, etc.) will be used instead of group options if they are set.